 Pregnant women are not generally advised by their doctors to stop using or switch their deodorant because it poses a risk to the baby.
 If pregnant women do opt to switch, it’s mainly because they have noticed an increase in sweating and need a new brand that will help them stay dry.

-However, it’s important to note there is a lot of controversy around whether deodorants are safe for anyone — and not just pregnant women.
-The main controversy centers around the ingredient aluminum used in antiperspirants, which clogs the sweat ducts so they cannot release any sweat (source).
+However, it’s worth noting that is a lot of controversy around whether deodorants are safe for anyone — and not just pregnant women.
+The main controversy centers around the ingredient aluminum used in antiperspirants, which clogs the sweat ducts so they cannot release any sweat (1).
 There are theories that aluminum causes breast cancer, but at this time there is no medical evidence to support that.

 Despite the medical evidence, some people choose to avoid aluminum-based antiperspirants and deodorants out of an abundance of caution.
-Unfortunately, aluminum is incredibly effective as an antiperspirant and for pregnant women suffering from excessive sweating, and there do not appear to be any super effective aluminum-free alternatives.
+Unfortunately, aluminum is incredibly effective as an antiperspirant and for pregnant women suffering from excessive sweating, and there does not appear to be any super-effective aluminum-free alternatives (2).

 Be Wary of Parabens